Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Joint College: This employee class applies to the appointment of a faculty member to a college or similar unit administered jointly by more than one University.
 Although appointed and employed by only one of the participating universities, each faculty member so designated is considered a faculty member of the other participating universities for purposes of carrying out the teaching, research, and service responsibilities of the college or similar unit.

 Provisional: This employee class applies to the appointment of a person who is not fully qualified, according to the class specifications, but who is expected to acquire such qualifications in a short period of time.
+Each college dean or director must request permission, in accordance with procedures found at: https://fda.fsu.edu/faculty-employment/faculty-credentialing, to appoint a faculty member whose credentials are not yet available.
+Such provisional appointments are not renewable beyond one year.
 The appointment time may or may not be counted as tenure-earning service.
 The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.
+Faculty members may not move to Regular status until an official transcript has been received and verified.

 Regular: This employee class identifies a continuing appointment or an original temporary appointment expected by the University to be followed by a continuing appointment.
 This employee class is not included in the title.